HendMahmoud/WAScookbook/README.md

 ['profile']['admin']['name']|	default admin name	|"wasadmin" ['profile']['admin']['pass']|	default password of admin|	"wasadmin"

-#Note:
+# Note
 To modify in paths you can find it in location of cookbook + '/cookbooks/attributes/attributes.rb'

-#Directory structure and template files are given:
+# Directory structure and template files are given
 ```
  - <home>  					downloaded programs located
       |